Qyriad/ReSwitched/community/rules/index.md

             - Keep low-quality content like memes and shitposting out of the other channels.
             - __#off-topic__ is for *high quality* discussion. ;)
             - Access to the __#off-topic__ channel is through the __@community__ role, and...
-                - is given to users, by staff, when we feel that you are contributing positiviely to the community and the quality of discussion, and we are participating well.
+                - is given to users, by staff, when we feel that you are contributing positively to the community and the quality of discussion, and are participating well.
                 - is not given by request.
                 - is not given based on any particular contribution (e.g., to a dump request, or to the wiki, code, or by reporting a bug).
                 - is given to you, the user, when we feel that you have *earned it*.